 50021.
 Notwithstanding any other law, any statute enacted prior to the effective date of the act that added this section, that requires that a governing board member of a local agency receive compensation or be reimbursed for expenses for services as a board member, shall, instead be construed to confer upon the local agency the discretion to authorize, by ordinance or resolution, compensation or reimbursement as otherwise set forth in the statute.
 SEC.
+31.

-31. Section 53108.5 of the Government Code is amended to read:
+SEC.
+28. Section 53108.5 of the Government Code is amended to read:

 53108.5.
-"Division," as used in this article, means the Public Safety Communications Division within the California Technology Agency.
-Office of Emergency Services.
+"Division," as used in this article, means the Office of Emergency Services.

-31 SEC.
-32. Section 53114.1 of the Government Code is amended to read:
+29 SEC.
+29. Section 53114.1 of the Government Code is amended 30 to read:

 53114.1.
-To accomplish the responsibilities specified in this article, the division is directed to consult at regular intervals with the State Fire Marshal, the State Department of Public Health, the Office of Traffic Safety, the California Emergency Management Agency, a local representative from a city, a local representative from a county, the public utilities in this state providing telephone service, the Association of Public-Safety Communications Officials, the Emergency Medical Services Authority, the

-Department of the California Highway Patrol, and the Department of Forestry and Fire Protection.
+To accomplish the responsibilities specified in this article, the division is directed to consult at regular intervals with the State Fire Marshal, the State Department of Public Health, the Office of Traffic Safety, a local representative from a city, a local representative from a county, the public utilities in this state providing telephone service, the Association of Public-Safety Communications Officials, the Emergency Medical Services Authority, the Department of the California Highway Patrol, and the Department of Forestry and Fire Protection.
 These agencies shall provide all necessary assistance and consultation to the division to enable it to perform its duties specified in this article.

-- 5 SEC.
-33. Section 53115.1 of the Government Code is amended 6 to read: - 7 53115.1. (a) There is in state government the State 911 8 Advisory Board.

-- (b) The advisory board shall be comprised of the following members appointed by the Governor who shall serve at the pleasure of the Governor. - (1) The Chief of the California 911 Emergency Communications Office Public Safety Communications Division shall serve as the nonvoting chair of the board. - (2) One representative from the Department of the California Highway Patrol. - (3) Two representatives on the recommendation of the California Police Chiefs Association. - (4) Two representatives on the recommendation of the California State Sheriffs' Association. - (5) Two representatives on the recommendation of the California Fire Chiefs Association. - (6) Two representatives on the recommendation of the CalNENA Executive Board. - (7) One representative on the joint recommendation of the executive boards of the state chapters of the Association of Public-Safety Communications Officials-International, Inc. - (c) Recommending authorities shall give great weight and consideration to the knowledge, training, and expertise of the appointee with respect to their experience within the California 911 system.
-Board members should have at least two years of experience as a Public Safety Answering Point (PSAP) manager or county coordinator, except where a specific person is designated as a member. - (d) Members of the advisory board shall serve at the pleasure of the Governor, but may not serve more than two consecutive two-year terms, except as follows: - (1) The presiding Chief of the California 911 Emergency Communications Office Public Safety Communications Division shall serve for the duration of his or her tenure.

-(2) Four of the members shall serve an initial term of three years.
+- 4 SEC.
+30. Section 53115.1 of the Government Code is amended 5 to read: - 53115.1. (a) There is in state government the State 911 Advisory Board. - (b) The advisory board shall be comprised of the following members appointed by the Governor who shall serve at the pleasure of the Governor. - (1) The Chief of the Public Safety Communications Division shall serve as the nonvoting chair of the board. - (2) One representative from the Department of the California Highway Patrol. - (3) Two representatives on the recommendation of the California Police Chiefs Association. - (4) Two representatives on the recommendation of the California State Sheriffs' Association. - (5) Two representatives on the recommendation of the California Fire Chiefs Association. - (6) Two representatives on the recommendation of the CalNENA Executive Board. - (7) One representative on the joint recommendation of the executive boards of the state chapters of the Association of Public-Safety Communications Officials-International, Inc. - (c) Recommending authorities shall give great weight and consideration to the knowledge, training, and expertise of the appointee with respect to their experience within the California 911 system.
+Board members should have at least two years of experience as a Public Safety Answering Point (PSAP) manager or county coordinator, except where a specific person is designated as a member. - (d) Members of the advisory board shall serve at the pleasure of the Governor, but may not serve more than two consecutive two-year terms, except as follows: - (1) The presiding Chief of the Public Safety Communications Division shall serve for the duration of his or her tenure. - 38 (2) Four of the members shall serve an initial term of three years.